 “How can the fire department keep up with it?”
 Jack Monroe wonders as the mayhem continues to surround him.
 “Easy – they can’t.
 So people watch as it gets worse.
 Or they do something about it, for good and bad.
 Does this bring out the worst or the best in people?
 Maybe it only brings out what they had in them either way?”

 For Jack Monroe, the Los Angeles riots brought out the superhero within him as well as his own inner demons when he is forced to kill a sniper in self-defense.
-Others in the real world likewise wore dual hats, initially subscribing to the violence but then helping the innocent as the situation worsened.
+Others in the real world also wore dual hats, initially joining the violence but then helping the innocent as the situation worsened.

 Anthony Letizia